FROM THE DESK OF THE BISHOP

 From the Office of UACCCI Ministries, We want to say that we APPRECIATE all of our Pastors, Ministers, Chaplains, & Counselors, for what you are doing for KINGDOM BUSINESS.

-You can send in through the Website www.uaccci.net via Pay Pal, Cash App or FB Pymts
+You can send in through the Website www.uaccci.net via Pay Pal, Cash App $harwjs or FB Pymts.
+If you have questions, please contact, Dr. Chadd Hatfield or Dr. Howard McFarland

 UACCCI Ministries